chaowei312/5800_FinalProject/proposal.md

    - Analyze parameter efficiency: accuracy per million parameters
    - Measure inference latency differences at similar computational budgets

+### Experiments

+We conduct a series of controlled experiments to evaluate the parameter efficiency and robustness of recurrent Transformers compared to standard Transformer baselines.

+1. **Data Size Sensitivity (50% and 10% SST-2 subsamples)**
+   To examine how model architectures behave under limited data, we create two random SST-2 subsamples containing **50%** and **10%** of the original training set.
+   This experiment isolates the effect of dataset scale on:
+   - convergence stability,
+   - sample efficiency,
+   - and whether the recurrent Transformer maintains accuracy under scarce supervision.

+2. **Short vs. Long Text Sensitivity (SST-2 length-based subsets)**
+   To examine how parameter sharing interacts with input length, we construct two subsets of SST-2 based on tokenized sequence length:
+   - **Short-text subset** (lowest 30%)
+   - **Long-text subset** (highest 30%)
+   We train baseline and recurrent models separately on each subset and analyze differences in convergence behavior, accuracy, and inference speed.
+   This allows us to assess whether recurrent refinement offers advantages for longer sequences under fixed model capacity.

+3. **Cross-Domain Robustness (Yelp Review Polarity subset)**
+   To evaluate generalization outside the movie-review domain, we train both architectures on a 67k Yelp subset (after filtering and balancing).
+   By comparing performance across SST-2 → Yelp, we analyze domain shift effects and determine whether recurrent Transformers retain competitive accuracy under distributional changes.

+4. **Same-Parameter Comparison (Recurrent vs. Standard with matched parameter budget)**
+   Beyond the default architecture comparison, we construct a standard Transformer whose parameter count is matched to the recurrent model.
+   This experiment isolates the architectural effect by ensuring both models operate under identical parameter budgets, enabling a clean evaluation of parameter efficiency.

+5. **Extension: Three-Class Domain Classification (Unified 67k review dataset)**
+   Finally, we use our unified multi-domain review dataset (movies, local business, online shopping) to test the models on a **three-class domain classification** task.
+   This serves as an auxiliary application demonstrating how far parameter-efficient recurrent Transformers can generalize beyond binary sentiment classification.
+   It also provides insight into the practicality of such architectures for broader **review monitoring** scenarios.

+Together, these experiments provide a comprehensive evaluation across task difficulty, text length, domain shift, and auxiliary classification settings, allowing us to characterize the conditions under which recurrent Transformers deliver meaningful parameter savings.

 ---

 ## 6. Compute & resources